bayashi/xfg/README.md

 $ xfg -G "X_[A-Z]+_[A-Z]+"
 ```

 Regexp keywords you input respect word boundaries by default.
-You can use `--not-word-boundary` option to trun it off.
+You can use `-M` or `--not-word-boundary` option to trun it off.

 ### Ignore rules